 And waked half dead with nothing.

-The BBC Shakespeare version, it should be said, has Aufidius give this speech while putting his hand under Coriolanus' shirt and basically getting to second base.
+- The BBC Shakespeare version has Aufidius give this speech while putting his hand under Coriolanus' shirt and basically getting to second base.

 But be he as he will, yet once ere night